tarantool/doc/sphinx/reference_lua/clock.rst

-.. _clock-package:
+.. _clock-module:

 -------------------------------------------------------------------------------
-                            Package `clock`
+                            Module `clock`
 -------------------------------------------------------------------------------

-The ``clock`` package returns time values derived from the Posix / C CLOCK_GETTIME_ function or equivalent.
+The ``clock`` module returns time values derived from the Posix / C CLOCK_GETTIME_ function or equivalent.
-Most functions in the package return a number of seconds;
+Most functions in the module return a number of seconds;
 functions whose names end in "64" return a 64-bit number of nanoseconds.

 .. module:: clock